Skip to content

 Source: M. Lenz/GEOMAR | Graphic: eskp.com/CC BY 4.0

-The fundamental cause of Plastic in the food chain is that Plastic not biodegradable and that larger plastic products only decompose into smaller microplastics over many decades or even centuries.
+The fundamental cause of Plastic in the food chain is that Plastic not biodegradable and that larger plastic products can be only decompose into smaller microplastics over many decades or even centuries.
 The smaller the plastic particles are, the more likely they are to be eaten by animals (especially marine animals), which absorb the pollutants and are on the menu not only of animal predators, but also of many humans.

-How the Microplastics into the sea has arrived?
+How the Microplastics into the sea arrived?
 There are many different reasons for this.
 Here I present them to you and divide them into two categories for a better overview.

-Primary microplastics
+Primary microplastic

 • Disposal of pollutants from industry into rivers or the sea.